stackblogger/bitnet.js/Readme.md

 1. **Receive Query**: The Python app receives a query from the Node.js frontend.
 2. **Model Inference**: The query is processed by the BitNet model.
-3. **Stream Results**: The model’s response is streamed word by word back to the Node.js client.
+3. **Stream Results**: The model's response is streamed word by word back to the Node.js client.

 ### Sample Query Flow